vijaykosis/smartapi-java/README.md

 	/** Logout user. */
 	public void logout(SmartConnect smartConnect) throws SmartAPIException, IOException {
-		/** Logout user and kill session. */
+		/** Logout user and kill the session. */
 		JSONObject jsonObject = smartConnect.logout();
 	}

 ```
-For more details, take a look at Examples.java in sample directory.
+For more details, take a look at Examples.java in the sample directory.

 ## WebSocket live streaming data